gauciv/inventory_management_system/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE.md

 **Accepted Types:** Bug, Feature, Task, Improvement, Refactor, Docs
 **Accepted Categories:** UI, API, UX, Docs, Build, Security

+**Note**: Types and Categories are not limited to the examples listed above.
+Use what's appropriate for the issue.

 ---

+## 🐞 Problem

+_Describe what is currently happening or what problem you're seeing._

+> Your input here:

+---

 ## ✅ Expected Output

 _Describe what the correct or intended result should be._

-> Your input here:

----

-## 🐞 Current Behavior / Problem

-_Describe what is currently happening or what problem you're seeing._

 > Your input here: